-Estimating fair value for granted restricted share units requires estimating the number of awards likely to vest on grant and at each reporting date up to the vesting date.
+Estimating fair value for granted restricted share units, deferred share units and performance share units requires estimating the number of awards likely to vest on grant and at each reporting date up to the vesting date.
 The estimated forfeiture rate is adjusted for actual forfeitures in the period.